jean-zay-users/jean-zay-doc/README.md

 # Why this doc?

-In total the procedure to access Jean Zay has taken us 3 weeks roughly.
+In total the procedure to access Jean Zay could be up to 3 weeks roughly.
 The goal of this simple doc is to make the whole access process a bit shorter and smoother for others.